rc1405/Minerva/INSTALL.md

 - bcrypt

 ###Setup with pip
+** I found it easier to install bcrypt and M2Crypto through packages instead of pip.
+There seems to be a good amount of additional dependencies required if building through pip.
 - Install all requirements: pip install -r requirements.txt
 - Install webserver requirements only: pip install -r requirements/webserver_requirements.txt
 - Install receiver requirements only: pip install -r requirements/receiver_requirements.txt